en:lang="en-US"

 Football, under suspicion

-This morning the Swiss police arrested Alfredo Hawit, president of the Central American Football Confederation (CONCACAF) and vice president of FIFA, and Juan Ángel Napout, also vice president of FIFA and president of the South American Football Confederation (CONMEBOL) in Zurich.
+This morning the Swiss police arrested Alfredo Hawit, president of the Central American Football Confederation (CONCACAF) and vice president of FIFA, and Juan Ángel Napout, also vice president of FIFA and president of the South American Football Confederation (CONMEBOL), in Zurich.

 Did you like this article?

-Subscribe to our NEWSLETTER and you won't miss a thing.
+Subscribe to our NEWSLETTER and you won't miss anything.